elastisys/compliantkubernetes/docs/architecture.md

 Below we present the architecture of Compliant Kubernetes, using the [C4 model](https://c4model.com/).

+For the nitty-gritty details, see [Architectural Decision Records](adr/index.md).

 ## Level 1: System Context

 Let us start with the system context.